Initial D Extreme Stage: Tracks

 All tracks have an up/downhill option (in/outbound for Happo and Tsukuba, counter/clockwise for Lake Akina, downhill/reverse for Iroha), day/night option, dry/wet option in Time Attack.
 In both Time Attack and Legend of the Street, the player has the option to change the music played during the race.

-Download Contents
+Download contents

 Japanese players were given the option to download a free patch released later to unlock 3 cars that were added into IDAS4 version 1.5: RX-8, MX-5, and Altezza.
-Japanese players also have the option to buy two additional My Character Part add-ons, which if purchased gave you more character customization parts for ¥ 336 each.
+Japanese players also have the option to buy two additional My Character Part add-ons, which if purchased gave them more character customization parts for ¥ 336 each.

 Japanese PSN store also sold Initial D manga chapters for 300 yen each.